 A major project to reduce the electrical consumption of air conditioning chillers at Manchester

-Airport has been succesfully completed by Excalibur.
+Airport has been successfully completed by Excalibur.

 Excalibur’s involvement with Manchester Airport started with a pilot